OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 #### Further

-Similar calcualte-on-the-fly mechanisms are used for other user states as well.
+Similar calculate-on-the-fly mechanisms are used for other user states as well.
 For example, after an auction ends, it is not reasonable to actually calculate/distribute refunds or calculate/mint options to each option buyer.
 Instead, we just keep track of global variables like the clearing price and clearing bid, and use this information to compute an OB's refundable balance when we need it (same for computing the number of options an OB receives from the auction).

-This compute-as-needed functionality is required to keep gas costs minimal and to resepect typical smart contract practices.
+This compute-as-needed functionality is required to keep gas costs minimal and to respect typical smart contract practices.
 Outside of blockchain, it would be much easier to simply update each user's position/option balance/refundable balance/etc as rounds transitioned states.
 This is why there appears to be additional fields emitted in each event.
 The extra data emitted in the events allow our off-chain contract indexer to compute user states in a more typical approach (adjusting actual DB tables for an LP's unlocked balance when an auction starts for example).

 ### Auction Mechanics

 Options are sold in a fair batch auction.
 This means OBs place bids for batches of options, and in the end, the auction determines the **clearing price** that sells the most options for the most premium.
 When an OB makes a bid, they input a **price** and **amount**.
 A bid's price is the max price the OB is willing to pay for a single option, and a bid's amount is the max number of options the OB wants to receive.
-An OB can increase an exisiting bid's price, or create additional bids for different prices/amounts.
+An OB can increase an existing bid's price, or create additional bids for different prices/amounts.

 The primary goal of the auction is to sell as many options as it can, the secondary goal is to maximize the clearing price that will sell all of these options.
 For each of these examples, assume there are 100 total options available: